Babdeco224/qwiklabs-training-content/labs/GCPFUND-Kubernetes/instructions/en.md

     followed by the zone that Qwiklabs assigned to you.
 Your complete command will look like this:

     ```
-    export MY_ZONE=us-central1-a
+    export MY_ZONE=europe-west1-b
     ```

 3. Start a Kubernetes cluster managed by Kubernetes Engine.
-Name the cluster __webfrontend__  and configure it to run 2 nodes:
+Name the cluster __webfrontend__  and configure it to run 3 nodes:

     ```
+    gcloud container clusters create webfrontend --zone $MY_ZONE --num-nodes 3
+    ```
+    This command works only if we have a default network, otherwise you'll have this king of error

+    ```
+     Default change: VPC-native is the default mode during cluster creation for versions greater than 1.21.0-gke.1500.
+     To create advanced routes based clusters, please pass the `--no-enable-ip-alias` flag
+     Note: Your Pod address range (`--cluster-ipv4-cidr`) can accommodate at most 1008 node(s).
+    ERROR: (gcloud.container.clusters.create) ResponseError: code=400, message=Project "gcp-labs-318508" has no network named "default".
+    ```
+    To solve this error, just add the nework and the subnetwork like this :
+    ```
-    gcloud container clusters create webfrontend --zone $MY_ZONE --num-nodes 2
+      gcloud container clusters create webfrontend --zone $MY_ZONE --network boni-test --subnetwork boni1 --num-nodes 3
     ```

     It takes several minutes to create a cluster as Kubernetes Engine provisions virtual machines for you.